-Approximately 44.7 million people develop post-traumatic stress disorder (PTSD), and 24.4 million people, or 8 percent of the population, suffers from PTSD at any given time, according to the nonprofit organization PTSD United, Inc.
+Approximately 44.7 million people develop post-traumatic stress disorder (PTSD), and 24.4 million people, or 8 percent of the population, suffer from PTSD at any given time, according to the nonprofit organization PTSD United, Inc.

 The United States Department of Veterans Affairs (VA) reported that PTSD affects between 11 to 20 percent of military veterans who served in Operation Iraqi Freedom and Operation Enduring Freedom, about 12 percent of Gulf War (Desert Storm) veterans, and about 30 percent of Vietnam veterans.

 PTSD can also impact many other people involved in other kinds of common accidents or traumatic situations.
 PTSD often involves a number of symptoms, including flashbacks to traumatic events, extreme irritability, and depression.